HL7/davinci-alerts/source/pages/index.md

 - **Alert Sender** - the system responsible for sending the alert, typically operated by the facility or organization where the event occurred
 - **Alert Recipient** – the system responsible for receiving generated alerts from Alert Senders
 - **Interested Entity** – a system that is interested in receiving alerts for specific events, providers, patients or other predefined criteria
-- **Alert Intermediary** (aka ClearingHouse)– a system that can act a a central point to receive alerts from multiple Alert Senders and distribute alerts to Alert Recipients based on previously defined subscription policies
+- **Alert Intermediary** (e.g. ClearingHouse or HIE/HIN)– a system that can act as a central point to receive alerts from multiple Alert Senders and distribute alerts to Alert Recipients based on previously defined subscription policies

 #### Alert Actors